opensearch-project/documentation-website/_dashboards/visualize/viz-index.md

 ## Timeline

-Timelines  show the occurrence of events in chronological order, allowing  you to see when events occur and how they change over time.
+Timeline is a data visualization tool in Dashboards that you can use to create time-series visualizations.
+Currently, Timeline can be used to create the following Dashboards visualization types: Area and Line.
 Reference [Timelines]({{site.url}}{{site.baseurl}}/dashboards/visualize/timeline/) to learn how to create and use timelines in Dashboards.

 <img src="{{site.url}}{{site.baseurl}}/images/timeline-1.png" alt="Example Timeline in OpenSearch Dashboards" height="100">

 ## VisBuilder

-VisBuilder is used to create data visualizations with a drag-and-drop gesture.
-It gives you an immediate view of your data without the need to preselect the visualization output.
+VisBuilder is a drag-and-drop data visualization tool in Dashboards.
+It gives you an immediate view of your data without the need to preselect the visualization type output.
+Currently, VisBuilder can be used to create the following Dashboards visualization types: Area, Bar, Line, Metric, and Data Table.
 Reference [VisBuilder]({{site.url}}{{site.baseurl}}/dashboards/visbuilder/) to learn how to create and use drag-and-drop visualizations in Dashboards.

 <img src="{{site.url}}{{site.baseurl}}/images/drag-drop-generated-viz.png" alt="Example Timeline in OpenSearch Dashboards" height="100">

 ## Vega

 [Vega](https://vega.github.io/vega/) and [Vega-Lite](https://vega.github.io/vega-lite/) are open-source, declarative language visualization grammars for creating, sharing, and saving interactive data visualizations.
 Vega visualizations in OpenSearch gives you flexibility to visualize multidimensional data using a layered approach to build and manipulate visualizations in a structured manner.
+Currently, Vega can be used to create the following Dashboards visualization types: Area, Line, Metric, Gauge, Markdown, and Data Table.

 Reference [Vega and Vega-Lite]({{site.url}}{{site.baseurl}}/dashboards/visualize/vega) to learn how to create and use these visualization grammars in Dashboards.

 <img src="{{site.url}}{{site.baseurl}}/images/vega-1.png" alt="Example Vega visualization with JSON specification in OpenSearch Dashboards" height="100">